annapurna1702/annapurna1702/README.md

-Here’s an updated version of your README file that includes your skills in Power BI and Data Analytics:

----

 # Welcome to My GitHub Profile!

 Hello!
 I am **Annapurna**, a passionate Data Scientist and Machine Learning Enthusiast with a strong foundation in computer science and a deep interest in exploring the intersections of technology and innovation.
 I love creating impactful solutions through data-driven insights and enjoy leveraging my skills in programming, data analysis, and machine learning to solve real-world problems.